PoisotLab/ms_straight_lines/manuscript.md

 [Co | S, \mu, \phi] = \frac{\left(Co - m(S)\right)^{\mu \phi - 1}\left(1 - Co\right)^{(1 - \mu)\phi - 1} }{(1 - m(S))^{\phi - 1} \times B(\mu \phi, (1 - \mu)\phi)}
 $${#eq:shiftBetaCo}

-This distribution can be parameterized using hyperparameters $\mu$ and $\phi$ estimated from the beta-binomial model above.

-Interestingly, this model still results in an expected linkage density ($\hat L/S$) for a large number of species that scales with $S$:

-$$\frac{\hat L}{S} = pS + (1-p) + (p - 1) S^{-1}\,.$$

 or equivalently:

 $$\frac{\hat L}{S} = p S + (1-p)\frac{(S-1)}{ S}\,.$$

-This means that the addition of $p^{-1}$ new species should increase the linkage density in the food web by slightly more than 1; of course, for increasingly large values of $S$, this may result in an unrealistic linkage density, as species are limited by biological mechanisms such as handling time, capture efficiency, _etc_, in the number of interactions they can establish.
-Most ecological networks are reasonably small and so this does not look like an unreasonable assumption.

 $$